 Dental Second Opinion Statistics: How Often Do Dentists Disagree?
 (With Published Research)

 What does the research actually say about how often dentists disagree on diagnoses and treatment plans?
-A US dentist reviews the published data on diagnostic variability and what it means for you.
+An independent review of the published data on diagnostic variability — Bader and Shugars 1993, the National Dental Practice-Based Research Network, and what the numbers mean for you.

 Dental Second Opinion Statistics: How Often Do Dentists Disagree?
 (With Published Research)